Lenawee County assistance programs.

 Community Action Agency - Lenawee runs a number of financial assistance programs for people facing poverty and the low income.
 Among them include

 - Grants and assistance for utility and heating bills if someone is faced or receive a utility shut off notices.
 Help for propane and fuel oil payments is also offered.
+They also offer information on how to save money on utility bills for free.

 - A free mortgage foreclosure intervention/prevention counseling program is offered.
 Well trained counselors help homeowners develop a plan of action to resolve their housing crisis and connect them with helpful government and community resources.
 They will also work with homeowners to go over options that are available based on their individual situation or needs.